Michael L. Galyean, Ph.D.,

 F 806.742.1331 | www.depts.ttu.edu/provost

 Each undergraduate student accepted for admission will enroll in one of the university’s degree-granting colleges or areas: College of Agricultural Sciences & Natural Resources, College of Architecture, College of Arts & Sciences, Jerry S. Rawls College of Business, College of Education, Edward E. Whitacre Jr. College of Engineering, Honors College, College of Human Sciences, College of Media & Communication, J.T. & Margaret Talkington College of Visual & Performing Arts, or Office of the Provost.
 A student’s major subject is the primary area of specialized study (e.g., English) the student is pursuing within a degree program (e.g., Bachelor of Arts).
-A student interested in obtaining a double major or dual degree should contact his or her academic dean and advisor for specific requirements.
+A student interested in obtaining a double major or dual degree should contact his or her associate academic dean and academic advisor for specific requirements.

 All baccalaureate degrees conferred by Texas Tech University are based on the satisfactory completion of specific authorized degree programs comprising a minimum of 120 semester hours.
 Requirements for undergraduate degrees are established at three different levels:

 - The university as a whole (Uniform Undergraduate Degree Requirements).